Practical Experience with Stable Set and Coloring Relaxations: Computational Study

 \subsubsection{First Set of Experiments}

-In our first set of experiments, we deal with some instances considered by Gaar and Rendl in~\cite{Gaar2020}.
-To our knowledge, the bounds presented in~\cite{Gaar2020} are among the best SDP-based upper bounds on stability numbers available in the literature.

-Specifically, we consider the following instances from~\cite{Gaar2020}: \begin{itemize} \item Near-regular graphs: These graphs were generated by Gaar and Rendl in~\cite{Gaar2020} by the following procedure.
-First, they selected a perfect matching on $nr$ vertices.
-Next, they combined consecutive groups of $r$ vertices into a single vertex, which resulted in a regular multigraph on $n$ vertices.
-Finally, to obtain near-regular graphs, they removed loops and multiple edges from this multigraph. \item Random graphs from the Erdős–Rényi model $G(n, p)$: In this model, the number of vertices $n$ is fixed, and each edge is included with probability $p$ independently of all other edges. \item Torus graphs: These instances are constructed as follows.
-For a given $d$, the graph $T_d$ has $d^2$ vertices labeled by $(i, j)$ for $i$, $ \in \{1, \ldots, d\}$.
-The vertical edges connect vertices with neighboring $i$ indices (keeping $j$ fixed), creating edges $\{(i, j), (i+1, j)\}$ modulo $d$.
-Similarly, the horizontal edges connect vertices with neighboring $j$ indices (keeping $i$ fixed), resulting in edges of the form $\{(i, j), (i, j + 1)\}$ modulo $d$.
-Thus, the graph has $n = d^2$ vertices and $m = 2n$ edges.
-As noted in~\cite{Gaar2020}, for even $d$, $\vartheta(T_d) = \alpha(T_d)$.
-Therefore, the study in~\cite{Gaar2020} focused on torus graphs with odd $d$. \end{itemize}
+In our first set of experiments, we deal with some instances considered in~\cite{Gaa:20}: \begin{itemize} \item Near-regular graphs: These graphs were generated by the following procedure.
+First, a perfect matching on~$nr$ vertices was selected.
+Then, consecutive groups of~$r$ vertices were combined into a single vertex, which resulted in a regular multigraph on~$n$ vertices.
+Finally, to obtain near-regular graphs, loops and multiple edges from this multigraph were removed. \item Random graphs from the Erdős–Rényi model~$G(n, p)$: In this model, the number of vertices~$n$ is fixed, and each edge is included with probability~$p$ independently of all other edges. \item Torus graphs: These instances are constructed as follows.
+For a given~$d$, the graph~$T_d$ has~$d^2$ vertices labeled by~$(i, j)$ for~$i, j \in \{1, \ldots, d\}$.
+The vertical edges connect vertices with neighboring~$i$ indices (keeping~$j$ fixed), creating edges~$\{(i, j), (i+1, j)\}$ modulo~$d$.
+Similarly, the horizontal edges connect vertices with neighboring~$j$ indices (keeping~$i$ fixed), resulting in edges of the form~$\{(i, j), (i, j + 1)\}$ modulo~$d$.
+Thus, the graph has~$n = d^2$ vertices and~$m = 2n$ edges.
+As noted in~\cite{Gaa:20}, for even~$d$,~$\vartheta(T_d) = \alpha(T_d)$.
+Therefore, the study in~\cite{Gaa:20} focused on torus graphs with odd~$d$. \end{itemize}

-The goal of this computational study is to investigate the quality of bounds BOUND 1 and BOUND 2 as upper bounds on $\alpha(G)$ and to compare them to those presented in~\cite{Gaar2020}, which we denote by GR.
+The goal of this computational study is to investigate the quality of obtained bounds BOUND 1 and BOUND 2 as upper bounds on~$\alpha(G)$ and to compare them to those presented in~\cite{Gaa:20}, which we denote by GR.
 Specifically, we focus on two key aspects: first, the improvement of BOUND 2 over BOUND 1, given that BOUND 2 is a refinement of BOUND 1; and second, the comparison between BOUND 2 and GR.
 Additionally, we assess the computational times required for these bounds.
-Although our computational setup differs from that in~\cite{Gaar2020}, we include the reported computational times from~\cite{Gaar2020} to provide context for the computational efforts involved.
+Although our computational setup differs from that in~\cite{Gaa:20}, we include the reported computational times from~\cite{Gaa:20} to provide context for the computational efforts involved.